-Matthew D. Selekman, MSW, LCSW, CRADC is a family therapist, licensed clinical social worker, and addictions counselor in private practice and the Director of Partners for Collaborative Solutions, an international family therapy training and consulting firm in Evanston, IL.
-He is an Approved Supervisor and Clinical Fellow with the American Association for Marriage and Family Therapy.
-Matthew is the author of eight practice-oriented books, including Working with High-Risk Adolescents: An Individualized Family Therapy Approach, Collaborative Brief Therapy with Children, The Adolescent and Young Adult Self-Harming Treatment Manual: A Collaborative Strength-Based Brief Therapy Approach, and (with Mark Beyebach) Changing Self-Destructive Habits: Pathways to Solutions with Couples and Families.
-Since 1985, Matthew has presented workshops on his Collaborative Strengths-Based Family Therapy approach extensively throughout the United States, Canada, Mexico, South America, Europe, Southeast Asia, Australia, New Zealand, and South Africa.
+Matthew D. Selekman, MSW, LCSW, CRADC is a family therapist, licensed clinical social worker, addictions counselor in private practice, and the Director of Partners for Collaborative Solutions.
+Matthew is an Approved Supervisor and Clinical Fellow with the American Association for Marriage and Family Therapy and is the author of eight practice-oriented books, including Working with High-Risk Adolescents: An Individualized Family Therapy Approach.
+He has presented workshops on his Collaborative Strengths-Based Family Therapy approach extensively both nationally and internationally.

 Date: Friday, September 22, 2017